timgrin/Cybersecurity-Homelab-for-Detection-and-Monitoring/README.md

 <img src="https://imgur.com/XOnJSPo.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-<b>For the Splunk server, you have one of two options
+For the Splunk server, you have one of two options
 - Accessing it with the AnalystVM using SSH
-- Installing a GUI (Ubuntu Desktop) on the Ubuntu Server </b>
+- Installing a GUI (Ubuntu Desktop) on the Ubuntu Server

 For this homelab, I will be accessing Splunk with the AnalystVM using SSH
 - Install OpenSSH on the server by following the command below